plausible/website/_articles/what-is-audience-segmentation-and-how-to-use-plausible-for-an-in-depth-analysis.md

 ## Making the most of Plausible for audience segmentation

 This is an overview of the things that Plausible users normally do to have a good amount of data available.
-You can decide on which features to use based on the filters you’d like to use and the depth of analysis you would need.
+You can decide on which features to use based on the filters you’d like to use and the depth of audience segmentation analysis you would need.

 You don’t have to guess that in one go, though.
 We offer a 30-day free trial (no credit card info needed) where you can test out ALL the features and make an informed decision.